What Is Next For Amanda Nunes And Raquel Pennington?

 The latter is due to how the fight ended.
 The biggest controversy of the night had to do with Raquel Pennington and her corner.

 Raquel Pennington had an inkling that her opportunity to wrest the title from Nunes was slipping.
 She wanted to live to fight another day.
 She was humiliated instead.
-If Raquel Pennington does fight again it may be with another team.
+If Raquel Pennington does fight again, it may be with another team.

 In the case of Amanda Nunes, there is a potentially huge fight on the horizon with Cris Cyborg.
 Barring injury, the bout will likely take place at the end of the year in the Women’s Featherweight division.